Sri Lanka rupee edges up on dollar sales by exporters, banks

-COLOMBO, Oct 14 (Reuters) - The Sri Lankan rupee edged up on Monday due to dollar sales by exporters and banks amid dull demand for the greenback from importers ahead of holidays, dealers said.
+COLOMBO, Oct 14 (Reuters) - The Sri Lankan rupee edged up on Monday due to dollar sales by exporters and banks, dealers said.

 Dealers expect the local currency to be stable and trade in a narrow range in the short term after the central bank governor said on Oct.
 4 that the currency would “behave in a stable manner” in the next few months.